awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

   In AWS IoT Greengrass V2, components run outside containers, so you don't need to specify which local resources the component can access\.
 You can develop components that work directly with local resources on core devices\.
 You can also develop components that run Docker containers\.
 For more information, see [Run a Docker container](run-docker-container.md)\.
 **Note**
 When you import a containerized Lambda function as a component, you specify the local resources that the function uses\.
++ **Greengrass devices \(connected devices\)**

+  In AWS IoT Greengrass V1, Greengrass devices are AWS IoT things that you add to a Greengrass group to connect to the core device in that group and communicate over MQTT\.
+You must deploy that group each time that you add or remove a connected device\.
+You use subscriptions to relay messages between connected devices, AWS IoT Core, and applications on the core device\.

+  In AWS IoT Greengrass V2, connected devices are called Greengrass client devices, and you associate client devices to core devices to connect them and communicate over MQTT\.
+You can define authorization policies that apply to groups of client devices, so you don't need to create a deployment to add or remove a client device\.
+To relay messages between client devices, AWS IoT Core, and Greengrass components, you can configure an optional MQTT bridge component\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.

+  In both AWS IoT Greengrass V1 and AWS IoT Greengrass V2, devices can run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) or [Greengrass discovery API](greengrass-discover-api.md) to get information about core devices to which they can connect\.
++ **Local shadow service**

+  In AWS IoT Greengrass V1, the local shadow service is enabled by default, and supports only unnamed classic shadows\.
+You use the Greengrass Core SDK in your Lambda functions to interact with shadows on your devices\.

+  In AWS IoT Greengrass V2, you enable the local shadow service by deploying the shadow manager component\.
+You can then use the AWS IoT Device SDK V2 in Lambda functions, or in custom components, to interact with shadows on your devices\.

+  In both AWS IoT Greengrass V1 and AWS IoT Greengrass V2, you can sync local shadow states with cloud shadows in AWS IoT Core\.
+For more information, see [Interact with device shadows](interact-with-shadows.md)\.

 ## Run AWS IoT Greengrass V1 applications on AWS IoT Greengrass V2<a name="run-v1-applications"></a>